martyjapilado/martyjapilado.github.io/essays/"What-is-a-Smart-Question?"-Apparently-Doesn't-Qualify-as-a-Smart-Question.md

   - Learning
 ---
 <p>
-Let us see a (post)[https://stackoverflow.com/questions/1335851/what-does-use-strict-do-in-javascript-and-what-is-the-reasoning-behind-it] by user Mark Roger on StackOverflow.
+The qualifications as to what is a smart questionLet us see a [post](https://stackoverflow.com/questions/1335851/what-does-use-strict-do-in-javascript-and-what-is-the-reasoning-behind-it) by user Mark Roger on StackOverflow.
 They have a very detailed titled: What does “use strict” do in JavaScript, and what is the reasoning behind it?
 The question doesn’t appear specific or detailed (Eric Raymond would say it would be a stupid question at first), but cements the idea that this is a question on the syntax on JavaScript.
 It presents a general objective to the readers.
 The substance of the actual post, however, represents what is contained in a smart question.
 <p>

 <p>